 Overuse of gloves and long periods of wear without breaks, as well as sweating, lots of handwashing and dry skin, can contribute to dermatitis.

 Prevent Dermatitis With Gloves From SUNLINE Supply

 Finding the correct gloves is a key step in contact dermatitis prevention.
-SUNLINE Supply is an FDA-certified company carrying only the highest-rated personal protective equipment (PPE).
+SUNLINE Supply is a company carrying only the highest-rated personal protective equipment (PPE).
 We offer a wide selection of gloves for you to choose from based on what materials you need.
 Feel free to contact us to find the right gloves for your employees.